kekedigabor92/emailservice/README.md

 The Java 8 and Spring Boot combination was basically expected in the task, but I would have chosen these anyways.

-I decided to use groovy for unit testing purposes as I find it very concise and easy to read.
+I decided to use groovy for testing purposes as I find it very concise and easy to read.
 In addition to that, the possibility and especially the way of creating parameterized tests is overwhelmingly impressive for me.
 To keep the build time short, most unit tests do not start up the the spring context but rather only utilize mocked instances.
 There is one test class though, responsible for checking if the spring app could start.
-I like to keep this class as it reveals possible problems for example with dependency injection in build time and we can avoid issues when starting the app.
-Almost every time I use constructor injection since in my opinion it is easier to read, we can see if we have too many arguments for a class as opposed to the way when we have the @Autowired on the fields.
+I like to have this class as it reveals possible dependency injection problems in build time and we can avoid these issues during startup.
+Almost every time I use constructor injection since in my opinion it is easier to read, we can see if we start having too many arguments for a class as opposed to setter-based injection.
-Plus, Autowired can be omitted for classes with one constructor.
+Plus, @Autowired can be omitted for classes with one constructor.

 I provided a simple swagger documentation, however it is not sufficient for testing purposes.